 The Trust continues to build relationships with Entrust through SLAs which include guidance in relation to GDPR and support for Governors.
-The Trust is also working with Entrust in relation to the development of the new free school which opens in September 2022.
+The Trust also worked with Entrust in relation to the development of the new free school which opened to students on 6 September 2022.

 Through procurement of PPE and related resources to address COVID-19 further relationships have been built with businesses, which also include cleaning and catering suppliers.
 The Trust has also developed relationships further with the Local authority in relation to support with H&S including the development of COVID-19 related risk assessments and advice and guidance in relation to handling positive cases and trace contracts.
-Teams have liaised regarding lettings in relation to protocols and guidance as to what schools can and cannot currently offer.
-Headteachers continue to build partnerships through stakeholder groups such as the East Staffordshire Heads and Middle schools forum.